philiplinden/bevy_repl/README.md

     - Prefer sane defaults including built-in commands (`quit`, `help`, `clear`).
     - Don’t need to wire `RatatuiPlugins` manually.

-  By default `ReplPlugins` uses the minimal prompt renderer.
-To enable the pretty renderer when the `pretty` feature is on, use `ReplPlugins.set(PromptPlugin::pretty())`.

 ### Robust printing in raw/alternate screen terminals

 When the REPL is active, the terminal often runs in raw mode and may use the alternate screen.
 In these contexts, normal `println!` can leave the cursor in an odd position or produce inconsistent newlines.
 To ensure safe, consistent output, use the provided `bevy_repl::repl_println!` macro instead of `println!`.

 - __What it does__
   - Minimal renderer: moves the cursor to column 0 before printing, writes CRLF (`\r\n`), and flushes stdout.
-  - Pretty renderer: additionally cooperates with the terminal scroll region reserved for the prompt; before printing it moves to the last scrollable line so output scrolls above the prompt without overwriting it.

 - __When to use__
   - Any time you print from systems/observers while the REPL is active